mariaceron15/multilingual_journal_club/README.md

 Note: _this repo enables asynchronous participation, as well - just pick a unit, respond to the writing prompt, upload your writing, and maybe create an 'issue' or 'pull request' to alert the group so someone can review and edit it.
 No real need to participate in discussions, if you don't want._
 ____

 The point of this activity is to offer and accept critique of our language and communication skills.
 Please do not be afraid to make mistakes, and try not to be offended when critiques are offered!
 Be friendly, everyone!
 Also, keep in mind the various purposes of different language styles - 'misuse' of language can sometimes lead to misunderstanding of content, but often, there are arbitrary rules that do not contribute to ambiguity.
-Try to work together to understand not only what is correct, but why - that will lead to a more solid understanding of language.
+Try to work together to understand not only what is correct, but why.
+That will lead to a more solid understanding of language.

 ## Instructions
-Send Ryan a message to get added to the group!
+Send [rmcminds](https://github.com/rmcminds) a message to get added to the group!

 To submit a writing, simply choose a prompt, navigate in the browser to the target language directory within that unit (e.g. multilingual_journal_club/000_example/english/), click 'add file', then 'create new file', and enter your writing.
 Click 'commit new file' when you are done.
 This may automatically prompt you to create a new 'branch' of the repository, which is essentially a copy of it that has proposed changes (like a new file).
 You may then submit a 'pull request' to ask for permission to merge your changes into the main branch - or, you may choose to have a partner collaborate with you directly on the new branch.